dhrwrites/dhrwrites.github.io/_posts/2019-11-22-RogueWriter.md

 4. **Battery. ($18)** Your choice, based on price, battery life, form factor, etc. A lot of different batteries will work, and I always have an eye out for a smaller battery pack on sale.
 You have to make a tradeoff between size, price, and battery life.
-There's a post on that.
     - [Here's the one that I'm using now](https://www.amazon.com/dp/B07RX73MF2).
       Preliminary [testing](https://www.amazon.com/gp/product/B013FANC9W)
       shows this should last for **9 hours**.
 More detailed testing on the way.
+I'll note that I used a battery with much higher capacity in a previous design, but it was bulkier, and I just didn't need 20 hours of battery life.
+I like the smaller one.
 5. [**USB on/off
 switch**](https://www.amazon.com/gp/product/B07CTHKXDW).
     Keeps the battery from draining after shutting down the **Pi**.